hammingweight/gangplank/README.md

  * Training and testing metrics use Keras [callbacks](https://keras.io/api/callbacks/) to push metrics to a Prometheus [Pushgateway](https://prometheus.io/docs/instrumenting/pushing/).
  * Inference metrics are exposed by instrumenting a proxy of a Keras model.

-The [examples](./examples) demonstrate the two different ways of getting metrics into Prometheus.
+The [examples](./examples) demonstrate both techniques to get metrics into Prometheus.

 ## What Metrics are exported?
 ### Training Metrics